 Aside from the grape’s utility in the Southern Rhône Valley and throughout the Mediterranean coast, South Africa has been a prominent home for cinsault.
 Numerous old vineyards remain from a time when the grape occupied more vineyard land than any other.
 It often contributed to the bulk of a blend, though rarely if ever graced the label.
 In 1925 it was bred with Pinot Noir to create Pinotage, though that accomplishment has done very little to advance South Africa’s currency in the wine world.

 Down under, Cinsault is only found in South Australia, and concentrated within the Barossa and McLaren Vale GIs as it was planted as part of the traditional Southern-French blend alongside Shiraz, Grenache and Mataro.

-The Barossa Valley along with the Clare and Eden Valleys is centered within Ngaduri Country.
-Though mention of co-existing alongside these tribes appears in German and English Colonial documents, these lands were invaded and the Ngaduri’s demise was brought by both massacre and the introduction of European diseases.
+What we know as the Barossa Valley exists on the traditional land of the Kaurna Nation.
+Though mention of co-existing alongside the Kaurna people appears in German and English Colonial documents, these lands were invaded and the Kaurna peoples demise was brought by both massacre and the introduction of European diseases.